balancer/code-review/erc4626/SuperformSuperVaultReview.md

 ### Administrative Privileges
 - [ ] The ERC4626 Vault is upgradeable (e.g., via a proxy architecture or an `onlyOwner` function that updates the price source address).

-### Buffer blocklist
+### Compatibility
+- [x] The reviewed ERC4626 Vault shall be used for swaps.
-- [x] The reviewed ERC4626 Vault should be added to the blocked buffers metadata list.
+- [x] The reviewed ERC4626 Vault shall be used to add and remove liquidity to pools using wrapped tokens.
+- [ ] The reviewed ERC4626 Vault shall be used to add and remove liquidity to pools using underlying tokens.

 ### Common Manipulation Vectors
 - [ ] The ERC4626 Vault is susceptible to donation attacks.